JCloudYu/paraemu/README.md

-    pemu.on('tasks-ready', callback);               // all scripts are ready in server side pemu.on('net-group-attach', callback);          // anyone of clients connected successfully pemu.on('net-group-detach', callback);          // anyone of clients disconnected pemu.on('net-connection-ready', callback);      // your client connected successfully pemu.on('net-connection-removed', callback);    // your client disconnected
+    pemu.on('tasks-ready', callback);               // all scripts are ready in server side pemu.on('net-group-attach', callback);          // anyone of clients connected successfully pemu.on('net-group-detach', callback);          // anyone of clients disconnected pemu.on('net-connection-ready', callback);      // anyone of clients connected successfully pemu.on('net-connection-removed', callback);    // anyone of clients disconnected pemu.on('net-connection-error', callback);      // anyone of clients has gone wrong
     ```

     (3-2) Server Client Example (Client Side):